Coronavirus in pictures: Scenes from around the world

-A never-before-seen virus first detected in the Chinese city of Wuhan has, as of Jan.
-25, infected over 1,300 Chinese citizens with a pneumonia-like illness and claimed more than 40 lives.
-The disease is causing alarm worldwide, with cases also reported in countries including Thailand, Japan, Taiwan, South Korea, the United States and Australia.
+A never-before-seen deadly virus first detected in the Chinese city of Wuhan has infected citizens in China and elsewhere with a pneumonia-like illness.
+The disease is causing alarm worldwide, with cases also reported in such countries as Thailand, Japan, Taiwan, South Korea, the US and Australia.

 Here are some scenes from around the globe as scientists and citizens struggle to understand and contain the illness.

-Note: Updated:Caption:CNET News staffPhoto:Feature China/Barcroft Media via Getty Images Updated:Caption:CNET News staffPhoto:Chaideer Mahyuddin/AFP via Getty Images